cortexlabs/cortex/docs/development.md

 ### Kubernetes

-Start Kubernetes cluster and install Cortex on it
+Start Kubernetes cluster and install Cortex on it:

 ```bash
 make eks-up